UIUC-ECE374B/su25/_lectures/Lec06.md

 <br><br>

 ### Push-down Automata
-- A machine that genrates Context Free Grammar
+- A machine that generates Context Free Grammar
 - It is more powerful than a Finite State Machine and also has more memory
 - PDA = FSM +  **Stack**
 - Has 3 components: